Nature's Revelations: God Speaks Through Beauty

 Poetry by Gill Schwartz

-SILVER LAKE in AUTUMN
+SILVER LAKE's AUTUMN

 September's shadows lengthen